maxlemieux/pixie-custom-registry/README.md

 # pixie-custom-registry
-Helper script for hosting custom images for Pixie
+Helpers for hosting custom images for Pixie

+print-docker-commands.sh depends on manual processes.

+pixie-custom-registry.sh will try to set up those manual processes.